 - 1. Defining the market

-- the market is people
+- a.
+The market is people

-- the market is a place
+- b.
+The market is a place

-- · the market is an economic entity
+- c.
+The market is an economic entity

 - 2. Types of markets

-- consumer markets

-- industrial markets
+- a.
+Consumer markets - b.
+Industrial markets

-- institutional markets
+- c.
+Institutional markets

-- reseller markets
+- d.
+Reseller markets

 - 3. Approaching the market

-- the undifferentiated market (market aggregation)
+- a.
+The undifferentiated market (market aggregation)

-- product differentiation
+- b.
+Product differentiation

-- the segmented market
+- c.
+The segmented market

-- a. strategies: concentration, multisegment
+- 1. Strategies: concentration, multisegment